lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ---

-<p style="margin-top:60px">While sitting in the office, my colleague <a href="https://www.wiso.uni-hamburg.de/fachbereich-sowi/professuren/schnapp/team/dietrich-brian.html">Brian</a> and I stumbled upon this dead-on <a href="https://www.youtube.com/watch?v=Z9cB0TjfIkM">honest trailer</a> of <em>The Room</em> a.k.a. one of the worst movies of all time (written, produced, directed by and starring Tommy Wiseau).</p>
+While sitting in the office, my colleague <a href="https://www.wiso.uni-hamburg.de/fachbereich-sowi/professuren/schnapp/team/dietrich-brian.html">Brian</a> and I stumbled upon this dead-on <a href="https://www.youtube.com/watch?v=Z9cB0TjfIkM">honest trailer</a> of <em>The Room</em> a.k.a. one of the worst movies of all time (written, produced, directed by and starring Tommy Wiseau).

 And since the movie features such Shakespearian quotes as *"I did not hit her, it's not true!
 It's bullshit!
 I did not hit her!
 I did naaht!
 Oh hi, Mark"*, we joked about mining the screenplay for other hidden gems.